uclh-criu/patient-clinical-timeline-extraction/README.md

 These are:
 1. **Naive model** which finds the nearest date within a maximum distance of characters for each clinical entity
-2. **Finetuned BERT model** for binary relation classification between dates and clinical entities with span pooling to focus on entity representations
+2. **Finetuned BERT model** for binary relation classification between dates and clinical entities with span pooling to focus on entity representations, designed to work with any BERT model from HuggingFace
-3. **LLM** approach with few-shot prompting, either for binary relation classification or multi-relation extraction
+3. **LLM** approach with few-shot prompting, either for binary relation classification or multi-relation extraction, designed to work with any text generation model from HuggingFace and/or any OpenAI API model
 4. **[RelCAT](https://arxiv.org/abs/2501.16077)**, a module of the [MedCAT](https://arxiv.org/abs/2010.01165) framework, specifically designed for relation extraction between entities in clinical text

 The repository provides utility functions for these extraction methods, as well as customisable notebooks for training, evaluation and inference.